Jack Canniff: Career

-Unfortunately, the team was unable to sustain that level of success and quickly reverted back to be a sub-.500 club.
+Unfortunately, the team was unable to sustain that level of success and quickly reverted to be a sub-.500 club.
 The biggest problems for the team were the lack of funding and the lack of an actual home rink.
 Instead, the team borrowed the Orr Rink, the home for the Amherst Lord Jeffs, or used natural ponds for its playing surface.
 The cost of upgrading the program was too much for the university at the time and the administration decided the situation was untenable.
 In 1978 the school chose to end the program after the upcoming year and the resulting team was one of the worst the program had ever fielded.
 With no recruits and several players transferring away, the Minutemen won just a single game on the year.
 Still dedicated to the team, Canniff led them through the difficult year and ended his tenure in the college ranks upon the demise of the program.

 After his time at UMass, Canniff returned to teaching algebra, this time at South Hadley High School, until his retirement.
 Hockey did eventually return to UMass after the Mullins Center was built in 1993.
 Upon the team's return, the program established the 'John Canniff Unsung Hero Award', a team award for a player whose contributions were otherwise going unrecognized.
 Canniff was inducted into the UMass Athletic Hall of Fame in 2008.
 About a year later, Canniff died at the age of 77 from cancer.